aminalaee/mongox/docs/cheat_sheet.md

     await movie.delete()
     ```

-`limit`: To limit number of collections returned.
+`limit`: To limit number of documents returned.

 ??? example
     ```python
     movies = await Movie.query().limit(5).all()
     ```

-`skip`: To skip number of collections for returning results.
+`skip`: To skip number of documents for returning results.

 ??? example
     ```python